 Dishonesty is defined under section 300.
 It means behaviour that is dishonest according to the standards of ordinary people and that is known by the offender to be dishonest according to the standards of ordinary people.
 Whether or not somebody has been dishonest is a question of fact for the jury to consider.

-The maximum individual penalty for general dishonesty is five years’ imprisonment or $75,000.
+The maximum individual penalty for general dishonesty is five years imprisonment or a fine of 500 penalty units.

 Conspiracy to defraud